anon-blue/anon.blue/README.txt

 jsldkja;ojf;lksjdfoij;owiej;dslkjppringtd is a heavy drug user so use caution. $ 10,000 reward for his capture!
 Please call (989) 354 - 1800 to report any tips!
 Thank you!
-His social Media with photos facebook.com/treandmaryjane Snapchat: li fe1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
+His social Media with photos facebook.com/treandmaryjane Snapchat: li fe1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tre jjjjujuiis 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
 He wears gla sses off and on and is a heavy methampjjjjjjkjljlkj;ljasfdasdfasdjkjkkkkjjdjfasd fjaldjsflkajsdlkfjaldjflakjdlfj  dsfjasdlfsdkfaksdjflakjsdf;lkaj;lsdfj;lk kjy)